What Is Lymphatic Drainage Massage and Does It Work?

 The Lymphatic Education and Research Network encourages you to seek practitioners who have completed a minimum of 135-hour training course and are Certified Lymphatic Therapists (CLTs).
 However, some physicians, nurses, physical therapists, and massage therapists are trained and licensed to practice MLD.

-Getting referrals is often a useful tool in narrowing the right therapist for you, and there are often many resources to find them.
-If you have lymphatic disorders, your doctor would have recommendations and referrals for you.
-There are also nonprofit groups, such as the Lymphoedema Support Network and the National Lymphedema Network, who can provide referrals to a qualified practitioner.
+Getting referrals is often useful in narrowing the right therapist for you.
+These include nonprofit groups, such as the Lymphoedema Support Network and the National Lymphedema Network, who can provide referrals to a qualified practitioner.

 Also, ask practitioners how much training they have had, where they trained, and if they have taken any continuing educational courses.
 The Lymphology Association of North America (LANA) also has a set of standards and guidelines specific to those who are seeking to find a qualified MLD practitioner.

 Although there are many appealing benefits to receiving manual lymphatic drainage massage, remember that the clinical efficacy of MLD needs to be studied further.
 Very few of the clinical trials yield strong data in support of MLD alone in preventing lymphedema in postoperative breast cancer patients.
-This weakens the case for MLD being an effective standalone treatment in reducing swelling and inflammation.
+And so, this weakens the case for MLD being an effective stand-alone treatment in reducing swelling and inflammation.

 Regarding beauty treatments, its prevention of lymphedema and toning the body are only temporary.
-Similarly, there’s not enough evidence to prove that lymphatic drainage massage is an effective adjunct treatment in sports medicine applications.
+Similarly, there’s not enough evidence to prove that MLD is an effective adjunct treatment in sports medicine applications.

-If you are seeking wellness with MLD, chances are, if you don’t suffer from some sort of lymphedema or similar condition, this type of massage would be unnecessary.
+If you’re seeking wellness with MLD, chances are, if you don’t suffer from some sort of lymphedema or similar condition, this type of massage would be unnecessary.
 However, if you enjoy the style for the sake of its gentle quality of touch, there’s generally no harm in receiving it.

 Heather Thuesen, LMT